amannj/comtradeRggregator/README.md

 #> [1] "Algeria"   "Andorra"   "Argentina" "Armenia"   "Australia" "Austria"
 ```

-Similarly, you might want to know if a particular (set of)
+Similarly, you might want to know if a particular country (set
-country/countries is available in a particular trade data set.
-To check
+ofcountries) is available in a particular trade data set.
+To check if
-if either `Austria` or `Germany` have `annual` trade data reported in
+either `Austria` or `Germany` have `annual` trade data reported in
 `HS2007` for the year `2012`, run:

 ``` r